How to build a MODERN CLASSIC sports car

 Is it worth all the bother?
 Absolutely, for rental to eco enthusiasts this is a thrilling bit of kit.
 Imagine their delight when their pod comes round the corner to pick them up and take them to some lovely spot – all filmed from various points to give them a memento of an amazing experience.
 You can charge a lot more for that than if you were just offering a shed (I think they call them shepherd’s huts these days)….. is this a self powered off-grid shepherd’s hut then?

 12 panels, 4.8kW makes another 14% through tracking the sun so it’s effectively a 5.5Kw array.
-Makes a useful UPS with it’s batteries.
-This machine will easily run your heat pump so it’s going to solve your heating problem too – at least an extra £1,000 in your pocket every year from that.
+It makes a useful UPS with it’s Fogstar 15kWhr battery.
+This machine will easily run its mini-split heat pump or could send power to your home heat pump so it’s going to solve your heating problem too – at least an extra £1,000 in your pocket every year from that.
 Once hooked up to your main house the power can flow either way so the mini-split heater in the driveable house will always be useable, even after prolonged dark winter days.

-So, £3,000 worth of electricity, £1,000 heating savings and over £1,000 a week on Airbnb + sales of the book and the experience video.
-Compare this with a buy to let house and with a build cost of circa £50,000 it doesn’t seem so mad after all.
+Let’s tot up the benefits. £1,2000 worth of electricity, £1,000 heating savings and over £1,000 a week on Airbnb + sales of the book and the experience video.
+About £30,000 a year then from a build cost of circa £50,000 it doesn’t seem so mad after all.
 You could get your money back in 2 years and then live off this thing.

 There’s a nice design for the hook-up to the facilities block.
 Ask me for details when you build this.